-Geometry (H)
+Geometry (H) I Unit

-Students use a problem-based approach to study the traditional topics of geometry.
-The pace of the class allows for additional topics and accommodates deeper exploration of the following concepts, in turn preparing students for Algebra 2:
+Students use a discussion-based approach to study the traditional topics of geometry.
+The pace of the class allows for additional topics and accommodates deeper exploration of the following concepts, in turn preparing students for Algebra 2 and Pre-Calculus:

-- Learn the tools, terminology, and symbols of geometry. - Investigate and discover the properties of triangles, quadrilaterals, and circles. - Calculate the perimeters and areas of plane figures. - Study vectors and their applications to velocity and forces in physics. - Learn to identify and solve problems using congruent or similar figures. - Calculate the volume and surface area of three-dimensional figures. - Develop deductive reasoning skills using two-column and coordinate proofs. - Solve circle problems involving chords, secants, and tangents. - Geometry, adapted from Ben Lippen Christian High School and Phillips Exeter Academy
+- Learn the tools, terminology, and symbols of geometry. - Investigate and discover the properties of triangles, quadrilaterals, and circles. - Calculate the perimeters and areas of plane figures. - Study vectors and their applications to velocity and forces in physics. - Learn to identify and solve problems using congruent or similar figures. - Calculate the volume and surface area of three-dimensional figures. - Develop deductive reasoning skills using two-column and coordinate proofs. - Solve circle problems involving chords, secants, and tangents. - Key Text: Honors Geometry, adapted from Ben Lippen Christian High School and Phillips Exeter Academy